 The player can continue playing and can score.
-The footwear/shinguard (shin pad) must be replaced as soon as possible and no later than the next time the game stops.
+The footwear/shinguard (shin pad) must be replaced as soon as possible and no later

 PLAYING DISTANCE

 Playing distance refers to when a player can touch the ball if they stretch their foot/leg or jump.
 For a goalkeeper, it includes how far they can stretch their hand(s)/arm(s).